 Harsh cleansers aren’t needed to clean vinyl planks.
 A mild cleanser will sufficiently clean up even the biggest messes.
 A traditional mop and/or a dust mop (but not a steam mop) can be used to effectively clean vinyl flooring.

 Vinyl floors also don’t require waxing, as using wax will result in a buildup that requires stripping.
 While regular cleaning will help vinyl flooring retain its shine, you can easily restore floors that appear dull using a polish or product designed for no-wax flooring.

 The biggest concern with vinyl flooring is dents caused by heavy furniture.
 You can purchase Floor protectors online or from a local big box home improvement store to prevent dents and damage to the floor.
 It’s also important to remember never to drag furniture or appliances, and instead lift when able or use plywood sheeting to prevent scuffs or scratches.

 Laminate flooring is also easy to clean and maintain, but there are a few precautions to take to avoid damaging these floors.

 For daily cleaning, a broom, dust mop, or vacuum cleaner designed for use on laminate floors can tackle everyday messes.
 You should always wipe up any water or other spills immediately.

 You should never use a wet mop on laminate.
 Only use soap-free cleansers.
 In addition, always use products designed for laminate flooring.
 You can spray these on the surface and wipe them off with a cloth or dry mop.
-Steam mops are also safe for use on laminate.
+Note: Steam mops are generally NOT safe for use on laminate, with few exceptions.